-Subjectivity is based on personal, unique, and idiosyncratic beliefs, assumptions, and norms.
-We’d think we’re making good choices when we choose or consider one thing vs another, when we easily reject something because it makes no sense or annoys us.
+We live our lives subjectively, based on our personal, unique, and idiosyncratic beliefs, assumptions, and norms.
+We think we’re making good choices when we choose or consider one thing vs another, when we easily reject something because it makes no sense or annoys us.
 Or worse, when it’s ‘obvious’ to us that one thing should be valued differently than another.

 We like to think we’re able to be objective.
-I’m here to tell you, we’re not.
+But we’re not.

 The Wikipedia definition of objectivity is “… the elimination of subjective perspectives and … purely based on hard facts.”
 And “a lack of bias, judgment, or prejudice.”
 But is this possible?
 What are ‘hard facts’ when our brain rejects them as faulty?
 When our brains determine what ‘reality’ is?
 I suggest that objectivity is only slightly less biased than subjectivity.
-It’s our brain’s fault.

 Indeed, it’s pretty impossible to experience or interpret most anything without bias.
 We act, make decisions and choices, communicate with others, raise children and have friends, all from a small range of favored, habitual mental models that we’ve spent a lifetime culling and assume are accurate.

-- We hear and understand through our brain’s existent neural pathways, causing incoming information (incoming via electrical and chemical signals devoid of meaning) to flow down historic brain routes developed through a lifetime of beliefs, norms, experiences.
-Regardless of how ‘factual’ it is, when incoming data doesn’t jive with our existing beliefs, our brains ‘do us a favor’ and resist and re-interpret whatever falls outside of what we ‘know’ to be true.
+- Regardless of how ‘factual’ it is, when incoming data doesn’t jive with our existing beliefs, our brains ‘do us a favor’ and resist and re-interpret whatever falls outside of what we ‘know’ to be true.
 Obviously, anything new has a good chance of not being understood accurately.
 Bias is just cooked in; we don’t even think twice about trusting our intuition or natural reasoning when there’s a good chance we shouldn’t.

 - Whether we’re in a conversation, listening to media, or even reading, we listen through biased filters, and hear what our brains tell us was said – likely to be X% different from the intended message.
 Unless we develop new neural pathways for the new incoming data, we will only hear what our brains are already comfortable with.